librenms/librenms/doc/API/API-Docs.md

  - port: SNMP port (defaults to port defined in config).
  - transport: SNMP protocol (defaults to transport defined in config).
  - version: SNMP version to use, v1, v2c or v3.
 Defaults to v2c.
+ - poller_group: This is the poller_group id used for distributed poller setup.
+Defaults to 0.
+ - force_add: Force the device to be added regardless of it being able to respond to snmp or icmp.

  For SNMP v1 or v2c